 Dr. Maurice Poon 潘廣禮教授 (Co-investigator of PROTECH) is an Associate Professor and Director of the School of Social Work at York University.
 Maurice is the co-chair of the Advisory Research Committee at Asian Community AIDS Services.
 He has extensive experience in gay men’s community health programs.
 His current research focuses on gay Asian diasporic identities and politics, the social construction of violence in gay intimate relationships, and HIV/AIDS issues related to Asian men who have sex with men.
 He is active in the development of human services for the gay, lesbian, bisexual, and transgendered Asian community in Toronto.

-Andy Mok 莫賢威 (Co-investigator & PACER Coordinator of PROTECH) is a primary care and HIV Registered Nurse (RN) at Maple Leaf Medical Clinic, and a Master of Nursing student at the University of Toronto.
-As a former Official Delegate of the Ryerson University Chapter of the Canadian Nursing Students’ Association and a current executive member of the Graduate Nursing Student Society at University of Toronto, Andy is recognized for his leadership and contributions to nursing student associations at regional and national levels.
+Andy Mok 莫賢威 (Co-investigator) is a HIV and primary care Clinical Nurse Specialist at Maple Leaf Medical Clinic.
+Working in the community setting, Andy proactively raises public awareness of the negative impact of stigmas on the mental and physical health of affected individuals and communities.
+He engages in stigma reduction training with the goal of becoming a nursing leader and champion to address social stigma and health inequities.
+As a former Official Delegate of the Canadian Nursing Students’ Association (Ryerson University) and executive member of the Graduate Nursing Student Society at the University of Toronto, Andy is recognized for his leadership and contributions to nursing student associations at regional and national levels.
 In his role as a knowledge user co-investigator, Andy will communicate and mobilize nursing students in Toronto and across Canada to reduce the spread of misinformation regarding COVID-19.